-Heritage Births: Here you’ll find birth stories, and also advice on things like nutrition during pregnancy and breastfeeding, ways for dad to bond with baby, how childbirth classes are helpful, creating a birth plan, and more.
+Heritage Births: Here you’ll find birth stories, and it’s also a general natural birth guide with advice on things like nutrition during pregnancy and breastfeeding, ways for dad to bond with baby, how childbirth classes are helpful, creating a birth plan, and more.

 10 Things Yoga Mama: This is a great resource for diving in and learning how to nurture yourself through prenatal and postnatal yoga.
 In addition to yoga instruction, the site includes tips and thoughts to inspire a healthy pregnancy and positive birth.